 - Check all necessary drivers and software are installed.
 Drivers or software are necessary for your computer to read the device and may need to be installed or updated.

 - Try connecting the USB drive to a different port on your computer.
-Your computer may have other ports you can use other than the one your drive is currently plugged into.
+Your computer may have other ports you can use beside the one your drive is currently plugged into.
 Using another USB port on your computer helps rule out if the issue is with the port.
 Try using the port that connects directly to the motherboard on the back of your computer.

-Sometimes, your USB device may not be detected if your operating system is out of date.
+Your USB device may not be detected if your operating system is out of date.
 Try running Windows Update to see if any operating system updates are required.
 Make sure to opt in to any recommended driver updates.

 Some USB drives require manufacturer software to be installed on your computer before they work.
 If the device came with software that you didn’t install, try installing the software before you reconnect the device.
 If you’ve already installed the software, try uninstalling and then reinstalling it according to the manufacturer’s instructions.